GA4 Event Parameters: A Practical Guide

 - page_referrer = The URL of the prior page that the visitor was on before the current page

-- page_title = The title tag.
-For example, the URL of this page is GA4 Event Parameters: How to Understand GA4 Events
+- page_title = The title tag of a page which comes from the <title> HTML element.
+For example, the page_title of this page is GA4 Event Parameters: A Practical Guide

 What Other Event Parameters Does GA4 Track?